 How to start a craft business

-Fancy making a living out of pottery or jewellery-making?
-Read the Startups small business guide to hand-made success
+Fancy starting a craft business and making a living out of pottery or jewellery-making?
+Read our Startups small business guide to hand-made success

 What is it?

 Austerity chic: thanks to the current economic dip, crafting really is ‘in’.
 Think crochet, soap, cross-stitch, jewellery-making, and wooden toys.
 Or pottery, glassblowing and tapestry.
 For hobby suppliers, it’s big business, and growing exponentially.
 According to figures released by speciality craft and hobby store HobbyCraft in December ’09, cake baking alone was up 85% year-on-year while knitting sales were up close to 28%.

 And this trend shows no signs of waning.
 In July 2011, HobbyCraft reported an 18% jump in pre-tax profits, year-on-year, driven by the growing popularity of crafts.
 Sewing and knitting groups such as Stitch London are popping up all over the country.
 Homebaked is fast becoming the only way to go: so why not go for a piece of the cake?